bircni/Raytracing/README.md

 ## Contributing

-To contribute to this project, please read the [contributing guidelines](./CONTRIBUTING.md).
+To contribute to this project, please read the [Contributing Guidelines](./CONTRIBUTING.md).

+## Translations

+Available translations:

+- English
+- German

+If you want to contribute a translation, create a new `.yaml` file in the `locales` folder and add the translations.